 The amount of the allowances for impairment of the loans is the difference between the carrying amount and estimated recoverable value, calculated as present value of estimated future cash flows from recovery including the amounts recoverable from collaterals, discounted at the loan's initial interest rate.
 The allowances for impairment of the loans and provisions for conditional commitments are decreased or increased in case the allowance /provision calculated at the reporting date is respectively less or greater than previously established allowance /provision.
+For emergency loans granted to licensed banks, allowances for impairment are not constituted, due to the fact that these are guaranteed by State.
+The State Guarantee was issued with the condition to be substituted by Government securities to be issued by the Minsitry of Finance, as disclosed in Note 9.

-The allowance for impairment of the loans is used to cover the losses generated by nonperforming loans, in cases of bankruptcy of the licensed bank and /or the insufficiency of its funds to settle the debt to the Bank.
+The allowance for impairment of the loans is used to cover the losses generated by non-performing loans, in cases of bankruptcy of the licensed bank and /or the insufficiency of its funds to settle the debt to the Bank.
 A financial asset is written off when the Bank estimates in a reliable and realistic manner that it will not obtain any positive cash flows generated by the analysed asset, and respectively, ceases any measures for the collection or recovery of the asset.